ilmari-h/envie/docs/self-hosting/host-with-docker.md

 Other prerequisites:
 - A PostgreSQL instance, versions 16.x or 17.x should be fine
 - A Redis instance
-- GitHub OAuth application (used for login)
+- GitHub OAuth application (this is used for login).
+For a guide on how to create one, see <https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app>

 To get started, pull the two docker images from the Docker Hub registry: